openaps/docs/docs/docs/walkthrough/phase-1/offline-looping-and-monitoring.md

 ********************************

-### Creating an information web page that can be picked up using the rigs URL.
+### Creating an information web page that can be picked up using the rig's URL.

+**TODO** - implement this as a proper oref0 script that can be installed by oref0-setup

 This allows you to extract data from the various files that OpenAPS creates and access the locally from the phone that is connected to the rig, giving a full information set.